I've applied. Now what?

 We outline the supporting documents required for admission and how to submit your documents on the admission requirement pages.
 How you submit your documents depends on your category of admission and the admission requirements specific to you:

 - International high school curriculum requirements

 - Mature student requirements

 - Visiting student requirements

 - Home-schooled student requirements

-You will receive an email after your application has been processed indicating the Official documents required for your application.
-It is your responsibility to contact each institution to have the document sent to Memorial.
-As each document is received by Memorial you will be sent an email acknowledging receipt of the document.
-You should keep track of received documents.
+You will receive an email after your application has been processed indicating the official documents required for your application.
+It is your responsibility to ensure that each official document is submitted to Memorial through the appropriate means for your academic background as detailed through the links above.
+As each official document is received by Memorial, you will be sent an email acknowledging receipt of the document.
+You will not receive an acknowledgment for documents submitted that are not required for an admission decision.
 We will send reminder emails if official documents have not been received in a timely manner.